In this guide on choosing the best pedals for bike touring, we compare SPD pedals, flat pedals, toe clips and other styles of bike touring pedals.

 Platform Bike Pedals / Flat Pedals

-The pedal itself will be able to spin, meaning that you can use both sides of the pedal without really thinking about it.
+The pedal itself will be able to spin, meaning that you can use both sides of the flat pedal without really thinking about it.

 Whilst this type of pedal is great for leisure cycling, local rides, or short distance commuting, it may not be ideal for long distance bicycle touring.

-The reason, is that platform bicycle pedals do not offer much in the way of cycling efficiency, as there's no way to use the leg muscles on the upstroke of the pedal.
-This might not be important for short weekend tours, but for longer bicycle tours, any gain in efficiency is welcome!
+The reason, is that platform bicycle pedals do not offer much in the way of cycling efficiency, as there's no way to use the leg muscles on the upstroke of the pedal for extra power.

 It's not all negative though – touring cyclists with knee injuries may prefer flat pedals, as you do not have to twist to get out of them as you do with SPD pedals.
+You also don't need to buy a special pair of flat pedal shoes as any comfortable pair will do.

-Recommendations for bicycle platform pedals include: Crank Brothers Stamp 3 Platform Pedals, ROCKBROS Advanced 4 Bearings Mountain Bike Pedals,
+Recommendations for bicycle platform pedals include: Crank Brothers Stamp 3 Platform Pedals, ROCKBROS Advanced 4 Bearings Mountain Bike Pedals

 SPD / Platform combination pedals

 I've opted for a combination pedal for my own touring bike.
-I like being able to clip in for long stretches of cycling, and then unclipping for steep gravel roads on my loaded bike.
-The idea of falling off on a steep corner moving at 3 km per while still clipped into the bike doesn't appeal!
+I like being able to clip in with the cleat for long stretches of cycling, and then unclipping for steep gravel roads on my loaded bike.

-The benefits of being clipped into these pedals mean that I can use more of my leg muscles as I pull up the pedal on the upstroke.
-This is more efficient, although I define efficiency in bike touring as saving energy rather than going faster!
+The benefits of being clipped into these pedals mean that I can use more of my leg muscles as I pull up the pedal on the upstroke when riding.

 One note: There are different types of combination pedal available, and they are not all made equal.
-Mine are double sides, whereas others may not be.
-I consider these to be the best pedals for bike touring.

 Recommendations for SPD – Platform combination pedals include: Shimano PD-M424 SPD Pedals, Shimano Deore XT PD-T8000 SPD Trekking Pedals